Space-Ed/jungle-lang-spec/introduction.md

 Jungle is a language and toolchain for creating systems which brings new features above the standard constructs and paradigms of existing programming languages and data formats.

-it is intended to target many platforms, including
+it is intended to target many platforms, including web applications and servers.

-## Language principles
+## Basic Principles

 ### Composability
     any system can be part of a larger system